tris02/chatgpt_chatbot/README.md

 # ChatGPT Chatbot

-This is a simple chatbot project using OpenAI's GPT-3.5-Turbo model.
+This is a simple interactive chatbot using OpenAI's GPT-3.5-Turbo model.
 The chatbot interacts with users via a web interface.
 Built with Node.js and Express.js.

 ## Features
 - Real-time chatbot interactions